Buy vs. Lease: Which Strategy Fits You?

 - Lighter vehicles are subject to luxury auto depreciation limits, capping deductions at around $20K in early years and even less over time.

-- You don’t need to pay in full to maximize your depreciation deduction.
+- Bonus DepreciationYou don’t need to pay in full cash to maximize your depreciation deduction.
 As long as the vehicle is placed in service by year-end and primarily used for business, you can still take full bonus depreciation, even if you finance it.

-Strategy Unlocked: When you finance a heavy vehicle used primarily for business, your tax deduction could outperform your cash flow in early years.
+Strategy: When you finance a heavy vehicle used primarily for business, your tax deduction could outperform your cash flow in early years.

-📄 If You Lease
+If You Lease a Vehicle

 - Deduct payments based on business use - ideal for lower-mileage drivers or those who like to change vehicles frequently.